 To help maintain physical distancing within our parks, all of our parks will require advance online reservations and will observe capacity limitations for admittance.
-More information about the reservation-based admission system will be available soon.
-Please check park websites for more details.
+For more information about the reservation-based admission system, please click here.

 Will all the rides and attractions be open?

 The State of California has not issued theme park reopening guidelines, so all coasters and rides including Skytower, Bayside Skyride, and Sesame Street® Bay of Play children’s play area will remain temporarily closed.

 Will I still be able to see and experience all of the animals?

 Animal exhibits and presentations will be available during Spooktacular.
 Line queues, viewing area, exhibit capacity and guest flow through exhibits may be adjusted or modified to maintain physical distancing.
 Guests will be able to enjoy presentations with modified seating to follow physical distancing measures; certain schedules and formats may be temporarily adjusted to maintain physical distancing requirements.